Oman is fast becoming the new “hot” destination in the Middle East for independent travellers that want to go out and explore for themselves.

 Here are 8 Essential Things To Know About Visiting Oman.

-Oman did recently change it´s visa rules, while you’re earlier where able to get the visa on arrival will you know have to get an E-Visa in advance.
-By 1 April (that´s when I arrived), where you still able to get the visa on arrival from a different counter, but the line with people waiting for that counter was extremely long so with an E-VSA will you be able to bypass that que and head straight to immigration.
+Oman did recently change it´s visa rules, while you’re earlier were able to get the visa on arrival will you know have to get an E-Visa in advance.
+By 1 April (that´s when I arrived), were you still able to get the visa on arrival from a different counter, but the line with people waiting for that counter was extremely long so with an E-VSA will you be able to bypass that que and head straight to immigration.
 It will save you an hour or two.

 The immigration queue takes typically between 5 to 30 minutes if you arrive during quiet hours, but if you arrive at the wrong time, (around midnight) can it take up to two hours(this is additional to the visa on arrival line).